-Combining the reliability of spectrally resolved detection with an ultrabroad spectral coverage of up to 250-2100 nm makes our White Light Interferometer the ideal instrument for ultrafast optics characterization and quality control.
+Combining the reliability of spectrally resolved detection with an ultrabroad spectral coverage of up to 250-2400 nm makes our White Light Interferometer GOBI the ideal instrument for ultrafast optics characterization and quality control.

-Our White Light Interferometer uses spectrally resolved interferometry to accurately measure the Group Delay Dispersion (GDD) of multi-layer ultrafast optics.
-The device has been developed at the Max-Planck Institute for Quantum Optics (Garching, Germany) to characterize and refine some of the most advanced coatings to date.[1-4] Combining spectral with temporal information and the possibility to accumulate multiple passes over the same optic ensures reliable results with unique spectral coverage of up to 250-1100 nm (UV/vis/NIR version) and 900-2100 nm (IR version).
+Our White Light Interferometer GOBI uses spectrally resolved interferometry to accurately measure the Group Delay Dispersion (GDD) of multi-layered ultrafast optics.
+The device has been developed at the Max-Planck-Institute of Quantum Optics (Garching, Germany) to characterize and refine some of the most advanced coatings to date [1-3].
+Combining spectral with temporal information and the possibility to accumulate multiple passes over the same optic ensures reliable results with unique spectral coverage of up to 250-1100 nm (UV/VIS/NIR version) and 900-2400 nm (IR version).
 Spectrally resolved detection makes reference lasers together with any related test sample restrictions on specific reflection or transmission bands obsolete.
 This opens the full spectral range to characterize even ultra-broadband or advanced narrowband coatings.
 The flexible optical setup can measure mirrors and transparent samples under angles of incidence variable between 0 and 70 degrees.

 - Direct spectrally dispersed measurement with a spectrometer

 - No need for reference lasers, no requirements on specific reflectivity

 - s and p polarization (separately)

 - Measurement of single mirrors or mirror pairs